Coronavirus: information for students

 The current opening hours of the Mensa in the GD and the Coffeebar in the main building can be found on the website of the Studentenwerk.

 The Collegium Polonicum is accessible in compliance with special rules of residence, that are written down in the hygiene concept for the Collegium Polonicum (in German).
 Here you can find the opening hours of the Collegium Polonicum library.

 It is also recommended to wear a medical mask in the reading room if a minimum distance of 1.5 metres cannot be maintained.

 To reduce the risk of infection for employees or students in the Viadrina buildings, the following hygiene measures apply:

 In the Viadrina buildings, it is recommended to wear a medical mask (surgical mask or FFP2 mask) if a minimum distance of 1.5 metres cannot be maintained and no suitable protective measure (structural separation, separation by glass, plexiglass or similar) is available.

 - Regular hand washing with soap for at least 20 seconds is one of the most important hygiene measures.

-- Separate cleaning of the rooms takes place before examinations.
-Students who write exams will receive detailed information about hygiene and behavioral measures in a confirmation e-mail before their exam.
+- Students who write exams will receive information about hygiene and behavioral measures in a confirmation e-mail before their exam.